Vignettes/GeorgeOnTheWeb/content/_index.md

 tags: test
 ---
 > [!quote]
-> We're all just making it up as
-> we go along.
-No one really knows
-> what they're doing.
+> Confine yourself to the present.
->- A.S.
-King
+>- Marcus Aurelius

-Fancy seeing you here on the Web!
+The [stoics](/notes/stoicism.md) advice seems to go against the modern world.
+How does one live in the present when our lives demand a plan for the future, require big long-term projects and depend on people outside of our influence?

 ![me](https://i.ibb.co/2MycKDW/62-A4-E34-B-6-C02-47-FA-8-DD6-379-DAC7-DD624.jpg)

-My name is [George Wolf](/notes/George%20Wolf.md) and my passion is <em>encouraging innovation</em>.
+My name is [George Wolf](/notes/George%20Wolf.md) and my passion is <em>creating, enabling and encouraging innovation</em>.
 This site is my digital filing cabinet.
 The trick is that I forgot to buy folders, but I did staple some files into packets.